jessikamiranda/jessikamiranda/README.md

 </div>-->

 ## About Me
 Hi!
-I'm Jessika, I'm 18 years old and I live in Brazil!
+I'm Jessika and I live in Brazil!
 I'm passionate about technology and always looking for new challenges in which I can learn and exceed my expectations.
 Currently studying web development, working with UI Design and Front-end development with React.Ts.

 ## Technologies
 - Front-End com HTML, CSS, React